trbehera/docs/docs/client-sdk/client-sdk-reference-guide.md

 ![SDO Client Block Diagram](img/1-Intel SDO Client Block Diagram.JPG)

 !!! note
-	EPID is an acronym for Enhanced Privacy ID.
     SDO is an acronym for Secure Device Onboard.

 Before initiating the Secure Device Onboard functionality, the Application must first initialize the SDK.
 After initializing the SDK, the Application can initiate the onboarding by calling the `sdo_sdk_run()`API.